ooliver1/ooliver1/README.md

 Hey there, I'm Oliver, a 16 year old software developer from the UK.
 I love making Discord bots with Python, solving problems with Typescript and java, and contributing to other OSS projects whilst sometimes bearing a bit of web development.

-I am currently working on [an actions GitHub repository automation workflow](https://github.com/ooliver1/triagecat)
+I am currently working on [a Minecraft and Discord connecting bot](https://github.com/ooliver1/minecat)

 ---